 - 15 climate anomalies, suggesting the linear additivity of the Pliocene climate simulation.
-However, linear additivity does not hold so well for regional climate responses including sea ice reduction over the high latitude oceans.
 The anomalous Northern Hemisphere higher-latitude warming can be understood as sum of direct response to the external forcing and associated climate feedbacks.
-The prescribed external forcing including CO2, reduced ice sheets, and shortwave absorption due to the Arctic boreal forest contribute substantially to the higher-latitude warming.
-In addition, the anomalous northward - 20 heat transport associated with the large-scale atmospheric circulations and intensified AMOC, and snow and sea ice albedo feedback are also essential factors.
+The prescribed external forcing including CO2, reduced ice sheet, and shortwave absorption due to the Arctic boreal forest contribute substantially to the higher-latitude warming.
+In addition, the anomalous northward heat transport associated with the large-scale atmospheric circulations and intensified AMOC, and snow and sea ice albedo feedback are - 20 also essential factors.
 The resultant anomalous warming over the mid-latitude ocean is more consistent with the proxy data than the PlioMIP1 simulation.
 However, the extremely warm condition over the Arctic to high-latitude North Atlantic region is not reproduced in this model.

-The relative contributions to the polar amplification diverged substantially among multi models except those of surface
+The relative contributions to the polar amplification diverged substantially among multi models except those of surface albedo and $CO_2$ (Hill et al., 2014).
+In the PlioMIP1, the respective roles of the atmospheric and oceanic heat transports in the

-- 25 albedo and CO2 (Hill et al., 2014).
-In the PlioMIP1, the respective roles of the atmospheric and oceanic heat transports in the latitudinal warming gradient were not evaluated sufficiently.
+- 25 latitudinal warming gradient were not evaluated sufficiently.
 The intensified southern Hadley cell and a northward shift of the tropical cells can be confirmed in most of the PlioMIP1 models (Sun et al., 2013; Li et al., 2015).
 Both the PlioMIP1 multi models and the MRI-CGCM2.3 PlioMIP2 run show the predominant latitudinal contrast of surface warming over the Northern Hemisphere and the meridionally asymmetric change in the Hadley cells.
-However, the anomalous Hadley - 30 circulation transports heat southward, indicating that the change in the Hadley circulation is not a factor but can be understood as a result of the change in atmospheric meridional warming gradient (Li et al., 2015).
+However, the anomalous Hadley circulation transports heat southward, indicating that the change in the Hadley circulation is not a factor but can be - 30 understood as a result of the change in atmospheric meridional warming gradient (Li et al., 2015).
 Further analyses of the surface processes over land and ocean and three-dimensional atmospheric and oceanic processes (e.g. oceanic heat transport, atmospheric heat transport due to mean circulations, stationary eddies, transient eddies, feedback associated with ice albedo, water vapour, cloud, and lapse rate; e.g. Serreze and Barry, 2011; Pithan and Mauritsen, 2014; Yoshimori et al., 2014) are needed to evaluate the respective contributions to the polar amplified climate in the Pliocene.